jtylermoore2003/RFID-Phillips-Hue/README.md

 **The code will not work if it is not within the MFRC522-python folder**

-Then navigate to the RFID-Phillips-Hue on your pi and open the file *phue-bridge-setup.py* and add the ip of your bridge to this section:
+Then navigate to the *RFID-Phillips-Hue* folder on your pi and open the file *phue-bridge-setup.py* and add the ip of your bridge to this section:

 ```python
 b = Bridge('ip of your bridge')